leocortes85/leocortes85/README.md

     🎓 Math, Economics, Finance and Data Science graduate

-    🔥 Passionate about: Arts, Music, and, of course, all things data
+    🔥 Passionate about: Arts, Music, Motor Sports, and, of course, all things data

     💼 Skills:
     - **Programming**: Python